All Episodes

 It's funny you bring this up.

-Uh you have a Soros uh supported DA, a guy by the name of Larry Kressner, uh vowing to prosecute January 6th protesters, pardoned by Donald Trump.
+You have a Soros supported DA, a guy by the name of Larry Kresner, vowing to prosecute January 6th protesters pardoned by Donald Trump.

-Uh but what's so interesting about this is that move inadvertently could expose the entire pardon Biden crime family and J6 committee to the same kind of legal jeopardy.
+But what's so interesting about this is that move inadvertently could expose the entire pardoned Biden crime family and J6 committee to the same kind of legal jeopardy.

 And this was in the Washington Examiner here.

-So if you know the self-proclaimed progressive prosecutor announcing that they want to do this, uh go I say go for it because I think you'll see exactly the same thing happen against all the people Joe Biden pardoned.
+So if the self-proclaimed progressive prosecutor announcing that they want to do this, I say go for it because I think you'll see exactly the same thing happen against all the people Joe Biden pardoned.

-So I don't think it's gonna work out too well for them.
+So I don't think it's going to work out too well for them.

 And if they want to open up that door, let them.